 Bird’s Nest Easter Cookies

-These delicious homemade Easter cookies are made with a copycat Swig cookie recipe, which is an irresistible cross between a buttery shortbread cookie and a soft sugar cookie, with frosting on top.
+These are made with a copycat Swig cookie recipe, which is an irresistible cross between a buttery shortbread cookie and a soft sugar cookie, with frosting on top.
 This sugar cookie dough doesn’t require any chilling and you don’t have to roll it out and worry with cookie cutters either.

 These bird’s nest Easter cookies are super easy to make and require normal baking ingredients with the addition of shredded coconut and Cadbury mini eggs.
 Here’s everything you’ll need:

 - Baking soda + cream of tartar.
-Instead of a combination of baking powder and baking soda, a mix of baking soda and cream of tartar is used to make for the fluffiest, most delicious Easter cookies that have a wonderful tangy flavor.
+Instead of a combination of baking powder and baking soda, a mix of baking soda and cream of tartar is used to make for major fluff factor and a wonderful tangy flavor.

 - Salt.
 A must in any good cookie recipe!